abila5h/CardReader/README.md

 This project serves as a skeleton code for any project which requires the need to serially communicate (read/write) to external peripherals through USB.

-This is the final project of Computer Interfacing, a subject in my institution, Temasek Polytechnic

 ## Project Functionalities
 * Detecting MiFare / Felica Card along with the Unique Card ID